 If your project involves hiring one or more consultants, attach a letter of commitment from each consultant, along with a résumé (suggested limit of two pages).
-The letter of commitment should describe the proposed activity or activities; a detailed plan of work and budget including travel costs, if applicable; and, if relevant, a preliminary list of recommended supplies.
-It should indicate the services the consultant would provide, such as training, an assessment, or a planning report.
+The letter of commitment should describe the proposed activity or activities and include a detailed plan of work and budget with travel costs, if applicable; and, if relevant, a preliminary list of recommended supplies.
+It should indicate the services the consultant would provide, such as training, an assessment, and/or a planning report.